Integrate backend modules with your system

 --role=roles/run.invoker

-Create Cloud Pub/Sub subscriptions for each topic
+Create Cloud Pub/Sub subscriptions for topics

 For each topic that you created, you must create a corresponding Cloud Pub/Sub subscription.